valentinfreund/custom-pci-qemu/README.md

 ```

 ### Customize the PCI device
-Add the file containing the device at this location
+Add the file containing the device to this location
 ```bash
 cd ~/qemu-pci-dev/qemu/hw/misc
 ```